aldenbernsteinn/CY.AI/README.md

 # Step 3: The easy way to change the personality of your AI (Optional)

-- * In your own copy of the yaml. file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.
+- * In your new copy of the yaml. file, see the "SYSTEM" portion, this part is responsible for telling the AI who it is, and how it should act.

 - * To make changes you can say things in the following format "YOU are named John, YOU are a chef"

 - * I recommend keeping your "SYSTEM" somewhat brief, be direct in your instructions

-- * FYI: As you will see in the Gemma2 template, The "YOU never use * in your responses" is in place to prevent the AI from saying things such as "smirks" because without this modification it tends to talk in the third person.
+- * FYI: As you will see in the Gemma2 template, The "YOU never use * in your responses" is in place in the templates to prevent the AI from saying things such as "smirks" because without this modification it tends to talk in the third person.
 If this arises in your Llama3 model, consider adding "YOU never use * in your responses" as well.

 - * Make sure to save your changes!